YoshidaMatheus/Medicenter_page/README.md

 # Medicenter_page

-Creating a page using just html5 and css3
+Creating a page using just HTML5 and CSS3.

+## Why was the project done?

 Project developed for study.